Zimmja/Anon-Express/README.md

 #### Interaction

-To run locally, run `npm start` in the command line from the root of the directory
+1. To run locally, run `npm start` in the command line from the root of the directory
+2. In a browser it will run on localhost:9000 and full room data will be viewed from this page